argoproj-labs/hera/hep/proposals/0001-decorators.md

 We will enforce the single input and output of the function within the decorator to be the `hera.workflows.io.Input` and `hera.workflows.io.Output` classes.
 We will repurpose the RunnerInput/RunnerOutput classes and deprecate the `script_pydantic_io` experimental feature, as we will stop development on the old `script` decorator to instead promote the new decorators as "the golden path" for development with Hera.

 We require the use of special classes for the input/output of the function to allow a mechanism to switch between "build" code for when building a Workflow, versus local "running" code.
-Using a custom class means we can implement dunder methods like `__getattribute__` to intercept the call so that for a statement within a DAG/Steps function like from the DAG example:
+Using a custom class means we can implement dunder methods like `__getattribute__` to intercept the call for Pydantic attributes.
+For a function call in a DAG/Steps context such as:

 ```py
     task_a = concat(ConcatInput(word_a=worker_input.value_a, word_b=setup_task.result))
 ```

-For the `worker_input.value_a` access, we can dynamically get the actual value when running locally, or create an argument `word_a` with the value `inputs.parameters.value_a` when building the workflow, i.e. for this `DAGTask` we will get the following YAML:
+For the access to `worker_input.value_a`, we can dynamically get the actual value when running locally, or create an argument `word_a` with the value `inputs.parameters.value_a` when building the workflow, i.e. for this `DAGTask` we will get the following YAML:

 ```yaml
 - name: task_a